jmwislez/fli3d/HARDWARE.md

 The software was developed in Arduino IDE, and can be found in the following repository: https://github.com/jmwislez/fli3d-esp32cam

-A datasheet is available here: https://github.com/jmwislez/fli3d/blob/master/Hardware/ESP32-CAM%20microcontroller%20%2B%20camera/ESP32_CAM_V1.6.pdf
+A schematic of the board is available here: https://github.com/jmwislez/fli3d/blob/master/Hardware/ESP32-CAM%20microcontroller%20%2B%20camera/ESP32_CAM_V1.6.pdf

 ## NEO6MV2 GPS sensor